virtuoso-04/play-wright/README.md

 </div>

 A sophisticated web scraper built with Playwright that automates the extraction of product data from the IDEN challenge dashboard.
 This tool elegantly handles authentication, session management, and efficiently extracts product information from lazy-loaded cards through infinite scrolling.

+## Features Product Dashboard Scraper

+A web scraper built with Playwright that automates the extraction of product data from the IDEN challenge dashboard.
+This tool elegantly handles authentication, session management, and efficiently extracts product information from lazy-loaded cards through infinite scrolling.

 ## � Features